Nice3point/RevitToolkit/Readme.md

 Creates a configuration for creating ISelectionFilter instances.

-By default, all elements are allowed to be selected:
+By default, all elements are allowed for selection:

 ```c#
 var selectionConfiguration = new SelectionConfiguration();